Pipe Installation in District Heating

 Trench Backfilling

-1. Pipe bedding: The pipelines are surrounded with fine gravel or sand (grain size <= 0.075 mm).
-This layer protects the insulation from damage by sharp-edged stones and distributes the overburden load evenly.
-The bedding height is typically 10 to 15 cm above the top of the pipe.
+- Pipe bedding: the pipelines are surrounded with fine gravel or sand (grain size <= 0.075 mm), which protects the insulation from sharp-edged stones and spreads the overburden load evenly.
+The bedding reaches typically 10 to 15 cm above the top of the pipe.

 Further reading: Pipe Systems Compared compares the available pipe system families and their suitability for different installation methods, Heat Loss Calculation shows how burial depth and insulation affect network losses, and Planning Phases for Thermal Networks describes when in the planning process the installation method is determined.